vala-lang/vala-docs/docs/tutorials/programming-language/main/01-00-first-program.md

 Vala are very similar in concept to other languages.
 A class is basically a type of object, of which instances can be created, all having the same properties.
-The implementation of classed types is taken care of by the *gobject* library, but details of this are not important for general usage.
+The implementation of classed types is taken care of by the `GObject` library, but details of this are not important for general usage.

-What is important to note is that this class is specifically described as being a subclass of *GLib.Object*.
+What is important to note is that this class is specifically described as being a subclass of `GLib.Object`.
 This is because Vala allows other types of class, but in most cases, this is the sort that you want.
-In fact, some language features of Vala are only allowed if your class is descended from GLib's *Object*.
+In fact, some language features of Vala are only allowed if your class is descended from GLib's `Object`.

 Other parts of this line show namespacing and fully qualified names, although these will be explained later.